zd3nik/SubSim/README.md

     ===============================================================================================
     Ping     |  Activates sonar to discover the exact location and approximate size of all objects
              |  within sonar range.
-             |  The range of the sonar ping is determined by the amount of charge the sonar has.
+             |  The range of the sonar ping is determined by the amount of charge it has when it
+             |  is activated.
     -----------------------------------------------------------------------------------------------
-    Fire     |  Fires a single torpedo to a specified coordinates.
-It will detonate when it
+    Fire     |  Fires a single torpedo to specified coordinates.
+The torpedo will detonate when
-             |  reaches the destination coordinates.
+             |  it reaches the specified coordinates.
-             |  The range of the torpedo is determined by the amount of charge the torpedo has.
+             |  The range of the torpedo is determined by the amount of charge it has when it is
-             |  If the target coordinates are out of the torpedo range the torpedo does not
+             |  fired.
+If the specified coordinates are out of the torpedo range the torpedo does
-             |  detonate.
+             |  not detonate.
     -----------------------------------------------------------------------------------------------
-    Mine     |  Deploy a single stationary mine in a square north, east, south, or west of the
+    Mine     |  Deploy a single stationary mine in the square immediately north, east, south, or
+             |  west of the submarine.
-             |  submarine.
-The mine must be fully charged for a successful deploy.
+             |  The mine must be fully charged for a successful deploy.
+             |  If the mine is not fully charged it will sink to the bottom of the ocean (in
+             |  essence, it disappears and will never detonate).
     -----------------------------------------------------------------------------------------------
     Sprint   |  The submarine is moved 2 or more squares north, east, south, or west in a straight
              |  line.
 The maximum number of squares the submarine can move is determined by the
-             |  amount of charge the sprint engine has.
+             |  amount of charge the sprint engine has when it is activated.
              |
              |  The sprint engine makes a lot of noise noise!
 Your enemies will know when you use
              |  it, but they cannot determine the direction or the distance of the sprint.